 The webinar will be articulated in three thematic sessions: EU Integration and Eastern Mediterranean; EU Security policies towards Eastern Mediterranean space; and EU Energy policies towards Eastern Mediterranean space.
 After a brief introduction to the aims of the webinar, the 1st Thematic Session will include presentations on EU Governance & Integration; Common Foreign and Security Policy; Neighbourhood Policy; EU Eastern Mediterranean Policies as well as the maritime zones in Eastern Mediterranean and related provisions of the international law of the sea.
 The 2nd Thematic Session will focus on the EU Common Security and Defence Policy; the challenges to the EU External Borders; Hybrid threats; the challenge of migration; as well as the EU Maritime Security policies.
 The 3rd Thematic Session will cover the issues of EU Environmental Governance;

-Participants in the webinar will receive an Attestation of Attendance if they attend all session.
+Participants in the webinar will receive a Certificate of Attendance if they attend all sessions.

-Academic Coordinator: Assistant Professor Ioannis Stribis, Scintific Director, Jean Monnet European Centre of Excellence
+Academic Coordinator: Assistant Professor Ioannis Stribis, Scientific Director, Jean Monnet European Centre of Excellence